Spacewatch

-The Spacewatch Project is an astronomical survey that specializes in the study of minor planets, including various types of asteroids and comets at University of Arizona telescopes on Kitt Peak near Tucson, Arizona, in the United States.
+The Spacewatch Project is an astronomical survey that specializes in the study of minor planets, including various types of asteroids and comets at University of Arizona telescopes on Kitt Peak near Tucson, Arizona.
 The Spacewatch Project has been active longer than any other similar currently active programs.

 Spacewatch was founded in 1980 by Tom Gehrels and Robert S. McMillan, and is currently led by astronomer Melissa Brucker at the University of Arizona.
-Spacewatch uses several telescopes on Kitt Peak for follow-up observations of near-Earth objects.

-The Spacewatch Project uses three telescopes of apertures 0.9-m, 1.8-m, and 2.3-m.
-These telescopes are located on Kitt Peak mountain in Arizona, and the first two are dedicated to the purpose of locating Near-Earth Objects (NEOs).
+Spacewatch uses three telescopes of apertures 0.9-m, 1.8-m, and 2.3-m.
+These telescopes are located on Kitt Peak, with the first two dedicated to the purpose of locating Near-Earth Objects (NEOs).

 The 36 inch (0.9 meter) telescope on Kitt Peak has been in use by Spacewatch since 1984, and since 2000 the 72 inch (1.8 meter) Spacewatch telescope.
-The 36 inch telescope continued in use and was further upgraded, in particular the telescopes use electronic detectors.

 Spacewatch's 1.8-meter telescope is the largest in the world that is used exclusively for asteroids and comets.
 It can find asteroids and comets anywhere from the space near Earth to regions beyond the orbit of Neptune and to do astrometry on the fainter of objects that are already known.
-The telescope is pointed on stars and tracked with a real time video-rate camera at folded prime focus.
+The telescope uses a CCD camera at folded prime focus.

-Spacewatch was the first to use CCDs to survey the sky for comets and asteroids.
-When added, they permitted faster coverage of the sky than the pre-2002 system.
+The 0.9-meter telescope complements these deep observations using an array of four CCDs to cover a much larger field of view, 2.9 square degrees compared to the ~ 0.1 square degrees of the 1.8-meter.

 Each year, Spacewatch observes approximately 35 radar targets, 50 near-Earth objects, and 100 potential spacecraft rendezvous destinations.
 From 2013 to 2016, Spacewatch observed half of all NEOs and potentially hazardous asteroids (PHAs) observed by anyone in that time.
 As of 2022, Spacewatch had discovered over 179,000 minor planets numbered by the Minor Planet Center.

 History

 The 1.8 meter Spacewatch telescope and its building on Kitt Peak were dedicated on June 7, 1997 for the purpose of finding previously unknown asteroids and comets.
 Since January 1 2003, Spacewatch has made ~2400 separate-night detections of Near-Earth Objects.

 There was an upgrade to the 0.9 meter which was funded by NASA and the Kirsch Foundation.

-The Spacewatch Project is the longest-running of all present programs of astrometry of solar system objects.
+The Spacewatch Project is the longest-running of all present programs of astrometry of solar system objects, and was the first to use CCDs to survey the sky for comets and asteroids.